Stokes flow around two unequal cylinders: A complex variable approach: Two-cylinder problem

 \subsection{Far-Field behaviour}

-Far away from the cylinders the flow will be well approximated by several point singularities.
-To find these we expand the Goursat functions for large $z$ and collect the leading order singularities.
-Doing this we get
+Far away from the cylinders we expect the flow to be well approximated by several point singularities whose strength depend on the cylinders' speed and size.
+These may be found by expanding the Goursat functions for large $z$ and collecting leading order singularities.
+This expansion yields

-which corresponds to a stresslet of strength $\sigma_1$, and an irrotational dipole of strength $\sigma_2$ centered at the midpoint between each cylinder, $z=l$ \cite{pozrikidis1992boundary}.
-These are both force and torque free, confirming the direct calculations of the previous section.
+corresponding to a stresslet of strength $\sigma_1$, and an irrotational dipole of strength $\sigma_2$ centered at the midpoint between each cylinder \cite{pozrikidis1992boundary}.
+Both these singularities are force and torque free, confirming the direct calculations of the previous statement.